In a nutshell

 “Challenges are the rules of the game.
 In order for sports to be interesting, someone else must be doing the same thing.
 You can't have a football game or test match with just one team turning up.
 It's a competitive universe, with people competing in terms of sport, attention and ticket sales.
 But competitors on the pitch need to be business colleagues off the pitch.”

-Scott Edelman is a litigation partner and cochair of Gibson Dunn's media, entertainment and technology group, based in Century City:
+Scott Edelman, a litigation partner and cochair of Gibson Dunn's media, entertainment and technology group:

 “From my perspective, I don't think entertainment law is inherently 'sexy'.
 I don't work with celebrities – I work with studios, networks and music companies, which are corporate enterprises just like Bank of America, General Motors and the Shell Oil Company.
 Even for those working at boutique firms who represent the talent, it isn't necessarily easy.
 Some celebrity clients can be demanding, and frequently need to be pampered.
 Competition to do entertainment work is intense, and nobody should get into entertainment law thinking it is easy.”